gvwilson/sensibleadventures/iffy/iffy.md

 the gun's auto-sight dazzled by the ecologist's counter-measures.

-The couple in front of Iffy and Aunt Naggie fell to the ground, shouting and struggling as the tangle net tightened around them.
+The couple in front of Iffy and Aunt Naggie fell to the ground, shouting and struggling as the sticky plastic tightened around them.
 The ecologist vaulted over a counter-top, knocked a wok full of steaming noodles aside, and pulled up short